-This statement applies to the Skilled Migration blog only.
-The Skilled Migration blog is managed by the Department of Immigration and Citizenship.
+This statement applies to the Migration blog only.
+The Migration blog is managed by the Department of Border Protection.

 We will only record your personal information if you send us an email.